apollosolutions/federated-subscriptions/readme.md

 ```

 ## Getting Started
+> You must have [Node](https://nodejs.org/) installed to run the client application, and [Docker](https://www.docker.com) installed to run the Router and subgraphs.

 1) Clone this repo:

 ```
 git clone https://github.com/apollosolutions/federated-subscriptions.git
 ```

 2) Configure and create a `.env` file, by using the example provided in `dot_env`